|What is glaucoma Causes Symptoms Diagnosis Treatment|

 About: Also known as hard eye, glaucoma is an increase in the intraocular pressure (IOP), leading to damage to the optic nerve, which connects the eye to the brain.
 Any damage can cause partial or full blindness.

-Causes: There are a number of causes of glaucoma including trauma, diabetes, infection, displacement of the lens, advanced cataracts and tumours of the eye.
+Causes: Trauma, diabetes, infection, displacement of the lens, advanced cataracts and tumours of the eye.

 Symptoms: Pain, squinting, redness, dilated pupil in the affected eye, one eye appearing larger than the other, cloudiness of the cornea and vision loss.

 Diagnosis: Baseline tests to evaluate the overall health of your cat as well as a thorough physical examination.
 Tonometry to measure the pressure of the eye, ophthalmoscopy to look at the optic nerve, ultrasound and FIV and FeLV tests.

 Treatment: Medications to bring down the intraocular pressure, steroids to reduce inflammation and analgesics to relieve pain.